tijme/cmstplua-uac-bypass/README.md

     $ uac_bypass_cmstplua

-## Limitations
+## Warning

-* The BOF spawns a new process (in which UAC is bypassed).
+* This BOF spawns a new process (in which UAC is bypassed).
-* The BOF does not read the output of the spawned process.
+* This BOF does not read the output of the spawned process.
-* The UAC bypass is not allowed on the beacon itself.
+* This BOF does not bypass UAC on the beacon process itself.

 ## Issues